Programs & Resources

 If you have found a stray dog never assume that it has been dumped or abandoned.
 Even if it has been hanging around your neighborhood for days or weeks, there may be somebody out there looking for their beloved family member.

 - Scan for a microchip.
 More and more shelters and rescues microchip dogs before adoption to increase their chances of finding their way back home if they become lost.
-Please take the cat to a vet clinic or shelter where they will be happy to scan the dog at no charge.
+Please take the dog to a vet clinic or shelter where they will be happy to scan the dog at no charge.

-- Post flyers around the neighborhood, vet clinics, pet supply stores, groceries stores, community bulletin boards, etc. It is not uncommon for dogs to wonder several kilometers away from home so don’t restrict your flyers to the immediate vicinity only.
+- Post flyers around the neighborhood, vet clinics, pet supply stores, groceries stores, community bulletin boards, etc. It is not uncommon for dogs to travel several kilometers away from home so don’t restrict your flyers to the immediate vicinity only.
 While you are posting your flyers be sure to check out any posters for missing dogs.

 - Social media.
 Post a picture and description of the dog you found to your social media accounts and ask friends to share.
 Make sure the post has instructions on how to contact you.